-One of the great adventures which my wife and I have taken in our travels was a three week multiple train ride beginning in Warsaw, continuing through Prague, Budapest, Sophia, and Thessaloniki to Athens, where we spent almost a week, with a couple of days in Santorini, then back to Athens and then on to Istanbul.
+One of the great adventures which my wife and I have taken in our travels was a three week multiple train ride beginning in Warsaw, continuing through Prague, Budapest, Sophia, and Thessaloniki to Athens, where we spent about a week, with a couple of days in Santorini, then back to Athens and then on to Istanbul.

 Santorini, of course, was as different from the other places that we visited as it could have been.
 The others were mostly landlocked, big cities and countryside beside the railroad tracks that we traveled along, including the one through Romania where our crusty train conductor warned us to beware of "bandits" during the night through Romania.
 Fortunately, we encountered none.

 Santorini is a partially circular island in the Aegean, about 120 miles southeast of Athens, shaped much like a backward facing C from where we stayed on the island at Oai, with gaps between parts of it, left by the volcanic eruption which blew its top and most of its substance away, in the same way that we we also find Crater Lake in Oregon.
 This eruption of Thera, as the island was originally called before the huge eruption of its destructive volcano about 1500 BCE.

 Ours was a lovely place to stay at Oai, at the west end of the island, with ample places to eat and to buy jewelry and other souvenirs, food, and other such items.
 The buildings were almost all bright white walled, with brilliant blue roofs and doors, absolutely picturesque, and where we had a peacefully, wonderful time.

 I discussed the name of Santorini with our innkeeper, noting that Santorini did not sound Greek to me.
 He told me that the island received its present name at a time when it was under the control of Rome and was named after the Catholic, Saint Irene.